HIRE Strategies, LLC

 - Immediately if:

-- This policy is revised
+- This policy is revised;

-- An Investigator is new
+- An Investigator is new; or

-- An Investigator is found non-compliant
+- An Investigator is found non-compliant.

 Approved training includes the NIH FCOI tutorial: